SLab28/RCA_HIDDEN_2025/README.md

-# HIDDEN — AR Point Cloud Experience
+# RCA HIDDEN 2025

+St.John Tree (& the Forest Sanctuary)

-An augmented reality browser experience for the **HIDDEN** exhibition at the Royal College of Art.
+Contribution to the staff HIDDEN exhibition at the Royal College of Art.

-## Overview

-Visitors point their Android phone at a floor marker and see a coloured point-cloud tree rendered in AR.
-The tree responds to touch (fluid displacement), slowly dissolves when idle, and is surrounded by an audio-reactive flock of particles driven by ambient sound.

-## Tech Stack

-- **Three.js r160+** — 3D rendering (ES modules via CDN)
-- **WebXR / AR.js** — augmented reality & marker tracking
-- **Web Audio API** — microphone FFT for flock behaviour
-- **GitHub Pages** — static hosting

 ## Local Development